Omarabdul3ziz/discourse_docker/NOTES.md

    - a valid domain name refers to `host-ip:80`
    - and running smtp server.
 You can try [mailtrap](https://mailtrap.io/) for testing.
 3. in the `./launcher` edit the image to be as the tag you defined in the `auto_rebuild.rb`
+4. `./launcher rebuild app` app is the name of your yml file in containers.

-the server is really big so it will take some time to be ready.
+Now, find the server at the domain in the `app.yml`. the server is really big so it will take some time to be ready.

 ### Edits